glue-viz/glue/doc/python_guide/data_tutorial.rst

 Inside :class:`~glue.core.data.Data` objects, each :class:`~glue.core.component.Component` is assigned a :class:`~glue.core.component_id.ComponentID`.
-However, this is not necesarily a unique ID for each and every component -- instead, different components representing the same conceptual quantity can be given the same component ID.
+However, this is not necessarily a unique ID for each and every component -- instead, different components representing the same conceptual quantity can be given the same component ID.
 Component IDs are central to the linking framework